-For many of us sport seasons never ended thanks to some of the best mobile sports manager games.
+For many of us sport seasons never end thanks to the best mobile sports manager games.
 No matter what sport you love, the variety of management and simulation-based games on mobile is pretty breathtaking.
 You’ve got sport management classics like the Football Manager series, but then you’ve also got new takes on the genre, like the strange yet wonderful, Football Drama – a choice-based narrative game centred around mysticism and the magic surrounding football.

 Considering its popularity, American football feels very under-represented in games.
 There are a few arcade-y options and, of course, EA is present with the usual free-to-play butchering of a great game with the absurdly titled Madden NFL Overdrive Football.
 But genuine quality management games are few and far between.